Stephen B. Slick

 Robert Strauss Center

-Stephen B. Slick is Director of the Intelligence Studies Project, a joint partnership between the Robert S. Strauss Center for International Security and Law and the William P. Clements Center for History, Strategy & Statecraft.
+Stephen B. Slick is Director of the Intelligence Studies Project, a joint venture of the Robert Strauss Center for International Security and Law and the William P. Clements Center for National Security.
 He retired in 2014 after 28 years as a member of CIA’s clandestine service.

 Between 2005 and 2009, Steve served as a special assistant to the president and the Senior Director for Intelligence Programs and Reform on the staff of the National Security Council.
 He was previously the Director for Intelligence Programs at the NSC.
 While serving at the White House, Steve participated in efforts to restructure and reform the intelligence community informed by recommendations of the commissions charged with investigating the 9/11 attacks and the flawed pre-war analysis of Iraq’s unconventional weapons programs.
 These efforts included a series of executive orders on U.S. intelligence issued in August 2004, key provisions in the Intelligence Reform and Terrorism Prevention Act of 2004, the administration’s responses to recommendations by the “WMD Commission”, as well as significant amendments to Executive Order 12333 that were approved by President George W. Bush in 2008.